harry-fruit/ddd-go/README.md

 ## 📂 About Each Main Folder

-- ``: Entry point of the application (main executable).
+- **cmd/**: Entry point of the application.
-- ``: Contains business rules (entities, value objects, domain services, and repository interfaces).
+- **config/**: Application configuration settings.
+- **internal/domain/**: Domain entities, repository interfaces, and domain services.
-- ``: Application services that orchestrate use cases and business logic.
+- **internal/application/**: DTOs and use cases that orchestrate domain logic.
-- ``: External integrations like database persistence, API handlers, etc.
-- ``: Reusable libraries and helper functions across the project.
+- **internal/infrastructure/**: Frameworks and delivery mechanisms (HTTP handlers, routers, servers).
+- **internal/repository/shared/application/**: Shared application-level interfaces.
+- **pkg/**: Utility packages that can be reused across the application.

 ---

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).